awedjob/documentation/content/creator/sdk7/getting-started/preview-scene.md

 weight: 4
 ---

 Once you have [built a new scene](https://docs.decentraland.org/#create-your-first-scene) or downloaded a [scene example](https://github.com/decentraland-scenes/Awesome-Repository#examples) you can preview it locally.
+Here are 2 different options you can use to preview your scene.

-## Using the editor
+## Option 1: Using the editor

 To run a scene preview using the Decentraland Editor: